collective/collective.microdata.core/README.rst

 ==========

 This package simply provide raw support, not really useful on his own.
-It is intended to be extender by 3rd part projects that want to microdata support for Plone.
+It is intended to be extended by 3rd part projects that want to microdata support for Plone.

-One complete implementation: `collective.microdata.event`__.
+One complete implementation of all instruction below: `collective.microdata.event`__.

 __ http://pypi.python.org/pypi/collective.microdata.event